rodrigomedeirosdevjava/rodrigomedeirosdevjava/README.md

 # 🚀 Personal API Documentation

 Welcome to my personal API documentation.
-This API provides information about me as a Back-End Developer specialized in Java Spring Boot and PHP Laravel.
+This API provides information about me as a Software Engineer Java and PHP Specialist.

 ## Base URL